 - Higher early post-op complication rate than the AGB

 - gastric sleeve surgery side effects

 Patients may experience loose, sagging skin due to rapid weight loss.
 The excess skin is common with weight loss more than 100 lbs.
 It is not so bad in so many individuals and depends on factors like:

 This can be fixed with plastic surgery if it becomes too much of an issue; it is a personal choice.

-Although hard, patients can regain weight after gastric sleeve.
+Although hard, patients can stall or plateau after gastric sleeve surgery.
+If patients form unhealthy habits, weight regain is possible.
 There are many possible factors involved such as: